A Leader in the 2026 Gartner® Magic Quadrant™ for Endpoint Protection. Six years running.Six years. Gartner® Magic Quadrant™ Leader.Find Out Why

 Indicators of Compromise

-• Unexpected modifications to Anti-Spam Allowlist Group configurations without corresponding administrative actions
+• Unexpected modifications to the Anti-Spam Allowlist Group configuration in the Concrete CMS administrative dashboard.

 Detection Strategies